CHR. Did you meet with no other assault as you came?

 a fall that they had from the top.
 Then said

 Christian, What meaneth this?
-The Shepherds answered, Have you not heard of
+The Shepherds answered, Have

 them that were made to err, by hearkening